gardener/gardener-extension-provider-aws/docs/usage/bring-your-own-vpc.md

 - **Pod CIDRs must not conflict with existing routes.** Ensure your shoot's pod CIDR does not overlap with routes already present in your worker route tables.
 - **Avoid shared route tables.** If your worker subnets share a route table with other subnets outside the cluster, pod CIDR routes will be written into that shared table and may affect traffic in the broader VPC.

+> [!WARNING]
+> When a shoot is deleted, Gardener removes the cluster tag from your BYO route tables but does **not** delete the pod CIDR routes that were written into them.
+Any routes whose target ENI has since been terminated will become blackhole entries in your route table.
+You must clean these up manually after shoot deletion by removing all routes with destinations within the shoot's pod CIDR.

 ### IPv4-only cluster, overlay enabled

 The custom route controller is not deployed.
 Pod-to-pod routing is handled entirely by the CNI via encapsulation (e.g. VXLAN).
 Gardener skips tagging the worker route tables, so they remain completely untouched.